igncp/tests-highways/Readme.md

 # Tests Highways

 Examples of practical tests written in JavaScript, CoffeeScript and Ruby for learning, practicing and exploring purposes.
+The tested code can be custom code (placed in the `src` directory) or directly external modules / libraries.

 ## Installation